adaakbulut/DSA210-Term-Project/README.md

 I am a student from Sabancı University, **Ada Dila Akbulut**, and this is my DSA210 term project.
 The aim of this project is to analyze the interaction between menstrual phases and physical activity data from Apple Health.

-These two hypothesis' will be tested:
+These two hypotheses will be tested:
 - **[First hypothesis](#1-physical-activity-in-menstruation-phase--other-phases)**: Physical activity is lower during the Menstruation phase compared to other phases.
 - **[Second hypothesis](#2-physical-activity-in-follicular-phase--other-phases)**: Physical activity is higher during the Follicular phase compared to other phases.